tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 When you borrow a book that is held in an ACS server, you are given an ACSM file.
 (Media type: `vnd.adobe/adept+xml`) This is a short XML document describing your rights under the license.
 If you have an ACSM file _and_ an Adobe ID, you can put both of them into a black box of Adobe code, turn the crank, and get both the actual book and a key that lets you decrypt the book.

+The good thing about Adobe IDs is that once you have one, you can use it for _any_ ACSM file from any source.

 ### Failure modes

 ## Sony URMS